Locations

 Location or Soundstage

-Shooting on a stage gives you greater control and the Permanent Set and other locations on the campus of CalArts can provide you with the necessary spaces for some of your productions.
+Shooting on a stage gives you greater control and the Permanent Set and other locations on the CalArts campus can provide you with the necessary spaces for some of your productions.

-The selection of a good location is essential to a successful project, not only in the way it affects the aesthetics of the picture, but also in the way it impacts the logistics of the production.
-An inappropriate location choice can result in wasted money, time and energy.
-As important as the selection of a good location is, however, the search for one is commonly passed off as a tedious and time-consuming chore.
+The selection of a good location is essential to a successful project, not only in the way it affects the aesthetics of the picture but also in the way it impacts the logistics of the production.
+An inappropriate location choice can result in wasted money, time, and energy.

 Breakdown

-The first step is to make a list of all the sets in your script – and where they will be – on stage or on location.
-If you have an art director, discuss colors, décor and other requirements for each set.
-Do the same for lighting, camera and sound.
+The first step is to make a list of all the sets in your script – and where they will be – on stage or location.
+If you have an art director, discuss colors, décor, and other requirements for each set.
+Do the same for lighting, camera, and sound.

 Scouting

-If secondary sources prove unsuccessful, it becomes necessary to get in a car and check out primary sources.
+If secondary sources prove unsuccessful, you may need to physically visit the location to get more information.
 All potential locations should be documented.
 Take photographs – panoramas are best.
-Write down the addresses, contact names, emails, phone numbers, and any other relevant data.
-Put all this in individual folders and create one for each location scouted.
+Write down the addresses, coordinates, contact names, emails, phone numbers, and any other relevant data.

 Suitability